minasmart/presentations/graphql-eu-2017/presentation.md

 ^ So now that we have type information, and an AST of the query, what does this let us do?

-^ During the decoding phase, we're able to attach next and previous page queries to connection objects, and abstract out the whole connection architecture, so instead of forcing consumers to look at two types of lists, all lists look the same, but some have additional pagination data associated with them.
+^ During our client's decoding phase, we're able to attach next and previous page queries to connection objects, and abstract out the whole connection -> edges -> node structure into a simple array.
+So, instead of forcing consumers to look at two types of lists for paginated and non paginated sets, all lists look the same, but some have additional data associated with them.

 ---